Mental Capacity

 1. The first stage seeks to reveal if there is a potential impairment to mental capacity.

-2. The second seeks to understand how the impairment affects a person’s ability to make a specific decision, such as in regard to their own care or a house sale.
+2. The second seeks to understand how the impairment affects a person’s ability to make a particular decision, such as in regard to their own care or a house sale.
+The assessment is decision-specific and must consider the particular decision at hand.

 A mental capacity assessment will deem a person unable to make a decision for themselves, if they: